mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. check the file for relevant error messages

 You may have to follow the above process multiple times to debug an issue.

-If you open up a GitHub issue, please include your findings and [attach all relevant log files](https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests).
+If you open up a GitHub issue, please include your findings and [attach all relevant log and db files](https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests).

+To find the db file:
+1. `cd` to directory that contains qsp-protocol-node code
+1. `cd resources`
+1. Find the latest db file using `ls -Art *.db | tail -n 1`

+**NOTE**:Please zip the files before attaching to a Github issue

 ### Stop
 To stop the node, open a new terminal in the bundle directory and issue the following command: